vmware-nsx/eval-docs-ids-ips/docs/9-Segmentation.md

 ***Create Granular Groups***
 1. In the NSX Manager UI, navigate to Inventory -->  Groups
 2. Click **ADD GROUP**
 3. Create a Group with the below parameters.
-Click Save when done.
+Click Apply when done.
     * Name **APP1-WEB**
     * Compute Members: Membership Criteria: **Virtual Machine Tag Equals APP-1 Scope Application** AND **Virtual Machine Tag Equals Web-Tier Scope Tier**  (click the **+** icon to specify the **AND** condition between the criteria).
     ![](assets/images/IDPS_POC_40.PNG)
 3. Create another Group with the below parameters.
-Click Save when done.
+Click Apply when done.
     * Name **APP1-APP**
     * Compute Members: Membership Criteria: **Virtual Machine Tag Equals APP-1 Scope Application** AND **Virtual Machine Tag Equals App-Tier Scope Tier**  (click the **+** icon to specify the **AND** condition between the criteria).
 4. Create another Group with the below parameters.
-Click Save when done.
+Click Apply when done.
     * Name **APP2-WEB**
     * Compute Members: Membership Criteria: **Virtual Machine Tag Equals APP-2 Scope Application** AND **Virtual Machine Tag Equals Web-Tier Scope Tier**  (click the **+** icon to specify the **AND** condition between the criteria).
 5. Create another Group with the below parameters.
-Click Save when done.
+Click Apply when done.
     * Name **APP2-APP**
     * Compute Members: Membership Criteria: **Virtual Machine Tag Equals APP-2 Scope Application** AND **Virtual Machine Tag Equals App-Tier Scope Tier**  (click the **+** icon to specify the **AND** condition between the criteria).